 Enter your email below and we’ll send this recipe straight to your inbox.

-These country style ribs are not truly ribs at all, rather they are made by splitting a Chuck Eye Steak in half lengthwise.
+These country style ribs are not truly ribs at all.
+Rather they are made by splitting a Chuck Eye Steak in half lengthwise.
 They are super easy to prepare and you do not have any bones to deal with.

-- Easy Ingredients: Only three ingredients.
+- Easy Ingredients: Only three ingredients for these beef country style ribs.

-What are Country Style Ribs?
+What Cut of Meat are Country Style Ribs?

 Country-style ribs come from the muscular, shoulder blade near the loin.
 This cut is made when a chuck eye steak is cut in half, lengthwise.
 Country style ribs are usually boneless, but sometimes, there may be bone from the shoulder blade, not the rib (as the name implies) included.
 You can learn more about this cut here.